Airplane

 You can easily drive to Lefkada despite it being an island.
 It is linked by causeway and a special floating bridge across the remaining canal.
 For most of the day and night you drive straight over the bridge.
 It moves to allow boats to pass – usually every hour on the hour during the day in summer – less in winter.

 The drive from Athens is very easy along good toll motorways.
-Takes about four to five hours depending on traffic in Athens.
-The last 50km of road to Lefkada is being upgraded to motorway too, part open already.
-Fully open late 2023(?) taking 20 mins off the drive.
+Takes three and a half hours depending on traffic in Athens.

 If heading to Thessaloniki then Meteora is high on world-bucket list places to see.
 Also the tomb of Alexander the Great’s father, Philip, at Vergina is a must-see with gold treasure rivaling Tutankhamen.
 The treasure is displayed inside the reburied mound tomb – very atmospheric.
 The museum at his nearby palace is newly opened too.